Main Page

 MPD Bicycle Safety Program

 The MPD Bike Patrol Unit hosts an annual MPD Bicycle Safety Program during May for Mobridge area youth.
-Personnel from the Mobridge Police Department, Mobridge Hospital Regional Ambulance Service, and Mobridge Fire Department volunteer to register participants, issue annual municipal bike licenses, provide bike safety inspections, fit participants for free bike helmets, and monitor participants in completing a special bike safety riding course.
+Personnel from the Mobridge Police Department, Mobridge Regional Hospital Ambulance Service, and other volunteers register participants, issue annual municipal bike licenses, provide bike safety inspections, fit participants for free bike helmets, and monitor participants in completing a special bike safety riding course.
 The safety course is designed to test and give participants knowledge of how to safely operate their bicycles.
 Participants are also given a safety presentation on the safe and responsible operation of bicycles.

 Bicycle helmets are provided for free to youth not already having a properly fitting helmet through the MPD Bicycle Safety Program by Mobridge Regional Hospital & Clinics.
 Other bike safety materials are provided for the program by State Farm Insurance - Agent Doug Heil.